jeff1evesque/fin-654/README.md

 ![gpd](https://user-images.githubusercontent.com/2907085/56251301-13c16580-6081-11e9-8454-b964cae7a88e.PNG)

-Since this project made some great simplifications, the portfolio was equally distributed among the selected stocks.
+Since this project made some great simplifications, the portfolio was equally distributed (one share) among the selected stocks.
 Therefore, corresponding risk measures are significantly small.

 **Note:** the user-interface allows different segments to be toggled.
 Additionally, content on the above VAR was borrowed from [Professor Damodaran](http://people.stern.nyu.edu/adamodar/), from the Stern School of Business at New York University.